-- Brook Community Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - Brook Community Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Bethersden Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in list name of relevant policies e.g. information security, acceptable use policies and/or online safety policy. - Bethersden Primary School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.